ddev/ddev/docs/users/cli-usage.md

 ### Importing static file assets

 To import static file assets for a project, such as uploaded images and documents, use the command `ddev import-files`.
 This command will prompt you to specify the location of your import asset, then import the assets into the project's upload directory.
 To define a custom upload directory, set the `upload_dir` key in your project's `config.yaml`.
-If no custom upload directory is defined, the a default will be used:
+If no custom upload directory is defined, the default will be used:

 * For Drupal projects, this is the `sites/default/files` directory.
 * For WordPress projects, this is the `wp-content/uploads` directory.